The State of Alabama

 Alabama's Flag

 The Alabama state flag was officially adopted in 1895 and showcases a crimson St. Andrew's cross on a white field.
 The design pays homage to the Confederate Battle Flag, also known as the "Southern Cross."
 The crimson color signifies the valor and bravery of Alabama's soldiers who fought during the Civil War.
-The flag is charged with a circular emblem in the center, consisting of a red field with a gold eagle clutching arrows and an olive branch in its talons.
-The eagle represents courage, while the arrows symbolize the state's willingness to defend its principles and the olive branch signifies its desire for peace.
 This distinctive flag proudly represents Alabama's history and values.

 Alabama's Great Seal